gauritikekar/ProductCatalog/README.md

 - Tests are implemented using Jest

 # End points
-1. `GET /products` - merges the catalog from catalogA.csv and catalogB.csv for unique products and returns it
+1. `GET /products` - merges the catalog from catalogA.csv and catalogB.csv in output_results under output folde for unique products and returns it
 ```
     [
     {